Plagiocephaly Causes and Solutions

 Characteristics of Plagiocephaly

-A flat spot can form in the short span of a week.
+A flat spot can form in a short span of a week.
 A misshapen head, while not having lasting harmful neurological effects, may produce other issues that last a lifetime.

 Asymmetry of the head is noticeable by the appearance of: